nidhish-nayak/node-razorpay/README.md

 ## 🧙‍♂️ API Endpoints

-The API is home to the following magical portal:
+The API is home to the following magical portals:

 #### ✨ GET /orders